ScientistIzaak/predict_students_grade/README.md

 - **Evaluation Metrics**:
   - Evaluated models using RMSE, R-squared, and other relevant performance metrics.
   - Identified the most influential features contributing to students' performance.

+## Contact
+For questions or collaboration opportunities, feel free to reach out.